SensorsINI/SI_Toolkit/README.md

 The Toolkit was tested primarily with conda python 3.11 on macOS M1 (Sonoma), but is used without problems on Ubuntu 20.4 and to lesser extent on Windows.

+### Features

+#### Create summary of data statistics with histograms and file which can be used to normalise data for use with ML methods.

+#### Train:
+- **Neural Networks**
+  - MLP
+  - Vanilla RNN
+  - GRU
+  - LSTM
+  - Custom modules, e.g., training parameters of an ODE
+  - DeltaGRU
+- **GPs (currently cartpole only, TODO: generalise)**
+  - Classic
+  - Sparse (Add reference)

+#### Test with:
+- Brunton Test

+#### Other:
+- Process dataset to:
+  - Add time-shifted copies of selected columns.
+  - Add columns with derivatives (or differences) calculated from data.
+  - Convert an MLP with hls4ml to FPGA fabric.
+  - Add sensor quantization on the selected features of dataset.
+  - Convert an MLP between Tensorflow and Pytorch (we use it to test that functionalities of interest, at least for this basic case, are the same).

 ## Installation
 These steps are needed only if you create a new project.